Ezequiel92/GalaxyInspector/docs/src/api/analysis/transformations.md

-# Coordinate transformations.
+# Coordinate transformations

-These functions are only used internally, and depend on the particulars of the Arepo code (e.g. units).
+These functions are only used internally, and depend on the particulars of the simulation code (e.g. units).

 Here you can find the lowest level functions that transform the coordinates (translations, rotations, etc.).